 Up near the highest point in the park you will find the Alpine Visitor Center with views of the Mummy Range and Never Summer Mountains.
 This seasonal visitor center also has a restaurant and gift shop.

 Need a Detailed Topographic Map for Rocky Mountain National Park?

 Buy the National Geographic Trails Illustrated Map for Rocky Mountain National Park at REI.com.
-The map includes trails, trailheads, points of interest, campgrounds, lakes and much more printed on waterproof, tear-resistant material.
+The map includes trails, trailheads, points of interest, campgrounds, lakes and much more.
+Or get the Trails Illustrated Rocky Mountain National Park Day Hikes map with 16 detail maps, trail mileages and difficulty ratings.
+Both maps are printed on waterproof, tear-resistant material.

 Pssst.
 Want to receive a printed insider’s guide to Colorado's four national parks including Rocky Mountain National Park?
 Order our free stunning National Park Trip Planner for Colorado filled with an inspiring itinerary, gorgeous photographs and everything you need to plan your dream vacation.